pranavrc/moz-poc/README.md

 moz-poc
 =======

-Proof of concept for Autosuggesting Search Engines for FF.
+Proof of concept for Autosuggesting Search Engines in FF.

+Does not cover many search URLs yet, but I'm working on that.